top of page

 The adjective 'permissive' has its etymological roots in the Latin word 'permissus,' which is the past participle of 'permittere.'
 In Latin, 'per-' signifies 'through' or 'thoroughly,' and 'mittere' means 'to let go' or 'to allow.'
 Therefore, 'permittere' originally meant to allow something to pass through or to let something happen.
 As the term evolved in English, 'permissive' came to describe a lenient or indulgent attitude that allows or tolerates something that may not be considered acceptable or appropriate by others.
 The etymology of 'permissive' underscores the notion of allowing something to occur or granting permission, even in cases where it might be viewed as unconventional or lenient by societal standards.

-Find the meaning of permissive
+Quiz: Find the meaning of the adjective permissive:

 Try Again!